Southwest Junior College Conference

 Southwest Junior College Conference (SJCC), also known as Region XIV (or Region 14) is a junior college athletic conference governed by the National Junior College Athletic Association (NJCAA).

 The Southwest Junior College Conference formed in 1947.

+It should not be confused with the Southwest Junior College Football Conference, which includes schools from Oklahoma and New Mexico as well as Texas.
+Blinn, Kilgore, Navarro, Trinity Valley, and Tyler are members of both conferences.

 Member schools

 Current members

 The SWJCC currently has 18 full members, all but one are public schools: